-Name: Date: Read Lesson 3 through the rebuttal speeches.
+Read Lesson 3 through the rebuttal speeches.
 Answer the following questions in the spaces provided.

-1. Fill out and take note of the following, taken from the introduction of the rebuttal speeches from Lesson 3: With the 1NR, rebuttals begin and arguments g get and because no are being introduced-the debaters are only in a short period of time to material already in the round.
+1. Fill out and take note of the following, taken from the introduction of the rebuttal speeches from Lesson 3:

+With the 1NR, rebuttals begin and arguments get shorter and

 2. Explain what the abbreviation LWIS stands for and why it is a useful strategy on your flowsheet.

+Look What I Said.
+It is a useful strategy to signify that an opponent merely repeated what he/she said in a previous speech rather than replying to your argument.

 3. Why should a debater signify sub-points with circled numbers on their flowsheet?

+Because it is important to label these separately because if 1AR does not notice that he gave two responses, and only replies to one of them, the 2NR will pounce on that mistake, tell the judge about the other response, and claim victory on that argument.

-4. Why is the 1AR the most difficult speech in the rou effective? nd?
-How does flowing help make this speech
+4. Why is the 1AR the most difficult speech in the round?
+How does flowing help make this speech effective?

+He has only five minutes to cover 13 minutes of negative speaking.
+But thankfully, a good 1A has a clear flowsheet to keep him on track!

+Unit I: Structure of Policy Debate

 5. What does it mean to "cross-apply" an argument?
 What is the abbreviation that debaters use to show this on the flow?
-6. How much time should a debater take showing a dropped argument?
-7. Explain why a flow should be completed to the very end and why debaters should hold onto their flowsheets after the round.